Non-local linear-response functions for thermal transport computed with equilibrium molecular-dynamics simulation: Introduction

 It should be noted that these expressions are in the spirit of the original Kubo paper\cite{kubo:1957} in that the objective is to determine the response of a system to an external perturbation.
 However, in Ref. \cite{kubo:1957} this is a mechanical perturbation rather than that due to an external heat source.
 We will discuss this difference in the next section.

 It is important to note a difference between Eq. \ref{nl_allen} and Eq. \ref{nl}.
 In addition to the time-dependence implied in Eq. \ref{nl}, a key distinction is that Eq. \ref{nl} describes the response to an external heat source.
 By contrast, Eq. \ref{nl_allen} describes a static situation where the external heat sources and sinks are not described, even though they must exist to maintain a static temperature gradient.
 Therefore, it is important to note that the response function $K_{\mu \nu}(\vec{x}-\vec{x}^{\prime}, t-t^{\prime})$ is not directly comparable to the nonlocal function $\kappa(\vec{x},\vec{x}^{\prime})$ in Eq. \ref{nl_allen}.
 In fact, they describe rather different things.
+In the final section of the paper, we return to address some differences in these two descriptions of nonlocal transport phenomena.

 In the next section, the expressions required for the determination of the nonlocal response function are derived.
 For a reference point, the same response functions are also determined from Fourier's law.
 These expressions are essentially analogous to the correlation functions used in a Green-Kubo calculation of the thermal conductivity via Eq. \ref{gk_standard}.
 This is followed by MD simulations results.
 It is shown how the response functions differ from those obtained using Fourier's law.
 The results show that transport is limited by the wave-propagation velocity, and moreover that for low temperatures and short length scales, transport is partially-ballistic.